 - LDL (the bad cholesterol) was reduced by 13.1 mg/dL

 - HDL (the good cholesterol) was reduced by 3.9 mg/dL

-If you recognize that the average person who participated in these studies had a total cholesterol level over 200mg/dL, then the average response was a decline of 5-10 percent in total cholesterol levels.
+If you recognize that the average person who participated in these studies had a total cholesterol level over 200mg/dL, then the average response was a decline of 5 to 10 percent in total cholesterol levels.
 Unfortunately, HDL, the good cholesterol, did not improve but rather declined slightly.
-It’s important to realize that statins do not improve the good cholesterol either.
+It’s important to realize that statins only modestly improve HDL levels.

 - Exercise with moderate intensity on a regular basis (lowers total cholesterol and improves HDL)

 - Lose weight if you are diagnosed with obesity